 List of Places on Korcula Island: This is a complete list of places, villages, and towns on the Island.

 Read my small collection of extracts from some press articles about Korcula.
-I categorized them too – just couldn’t resist 😉 There are also some of "not-so-great” comments (see on the bottom of the page)
+I categorized them too – just couldn’t resist 😉 There are also some “not-so-great” comments (see on the bottom of the page)

 Best so far:

-Croatian all-stars: “…. and the winner is FOR SHEER beauty and tranquility, Mljet is a close runner, but its lack of accommodation lets it down.
+Croatian all-stars: “…. and the winner is FOR SHEER beauty and tranquillity, Mljet is a close runner, but its lack of accommodation lets it down.
 Hvar, beautiful and buzzing, also makes the top three.
 But it’s Korcula that takes the honours.
 It’s got the lot: a lovely town and some stunning quiet bays, on an island easily accessible from either Split or Dubrovnik.
 Best of all, it’s midway between both the runners-up.
-Stay on Korcula and visit all three."
-Other good comment for Korcula was: ” Locals claim that Marco Polo came from their island.
+Stay on Korcula and visit all three.”
+Another good comment for Korcula was: ” Locals claim that Marco Polo came from their island.
 It’s clearly rubbish.
-If the explorer had been born on Korcula, he would never have left.”
+If the explorer had been born in Korcula, he would never have left.”
 The Sunday Times May 2004

 Dubrovnik is often rightly called ” Pearl of Adriatic”.
-However, the beauty and uniqueness of Korcula was appropriately spotted by Travel and Leisure writer Peter Jon Lindberg who wrote: ” In contrast to Dubrovnik’s, the architecture is quite rough-hewn—all of Korcula looks to be carved from a single piece of stone, like an Adriatic Petra…”
+However, the beauty and uniqueness of Korcula were appropriately spotted by Travel and Leisure writer Peter Jon Lindberg who wrote: ” In contrast to Dubrovnik’s, the architecture is quite rough-hewn—all of Korcula looks to be carved from a single piece of stone, like an Adriatic Petra…”